 Food!
 Food and cooking is my big passion.
 I Love cooking for friends and family.
 I’m very good at it.
 I compare it with my love for music.
 You create something unique for other people to enjoy.

-Thanks for the interview, see you at Love & Light!
+Thanks for the interview.
 Anything to add before we finish off?

 Looking forward seeing you all again!
 Love, Emok.